jucazyn/jucazyn.github.io/_pages/home.md

 ## style of research

-Trained both as mathematician and philosopher, I'm interested in exploring problems of philosophical nature where mathematical methods are needed.
+Trained both as mathematician and philosopher, I'm interested in exploring problems of philosophical nature where mathematical methods can provide some insight.
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029).
 Among the mathematical methods I use most, Category Theory stands out.

 ## research interests